therhd/utctf_2020/README.md

 by phleisch"

 We are provided signals.wav
-SSTV is slow scan telivision.
+SSTV is slow scan television.
 There are occasionally broadcasts in SSTV from the International Space Station that can be captured with consumer SDR equipment (Software defined radio)

 SSTV can be decoded with **qsstv** on linux.